markram4/AIO_paper/README.md

 # AIO_paper_analyis

 * This repo contains the scripts for "Identification of an aberrant RNA associated with the initiation of transgene silencing" by Marianne C Kramer et al.
-* This includes all data analysis steps for "All-in-One" RNA-seq, Random Forest machine learning, small RNA sequencing, and RMarkdown files for each figure in the manuscript.
+* This includes all data analysis steps for "All-in-One" RNA-seq, Random Forest machine learning, small RNA sequencing, RIBO-seq and RMarkdown files for each figure in the manuscript.

 ## Content